Guide to Severe Knee Arthritis (Tricompartmental Osteoarthritis)

 Have your knee arthritis symptoms become so severe that your current medication and management regimen is no longer working for you?
 Do you want more information to help you better manage your knee health and mobility?
 We have found that for many people in this situation, good information is hard to come by.
 It is either too basic for someone who has been living with arthritis for a number of years, or focused on medical professionals and too complicated and full of jargon.
-This guide will provide simple, reliable information to help you better understand what happens in your knee as your joint degenerates during the later stages of arthritis.
+This guide will provide simple, reliable information to help you better understand what happens in your knee as your joint degenerates during the later stages of arthritis as it progresses towards tricompartmental osteoarthritis.
 For advice on how to deal with these symptoms it is best to seek professional medical opinion.
 If you plan on seeing a doctor to assess your knee health and changing needs, but want to become more informed this would be a good place to start!
 This guide is based on common questions about severe knee arthritis.
 We answer them where possible, and guide you to the best people to answer specific questions you have about your condition.

 What is Happening to my Knee?